-We believe that, by combining doxycycline with our proprietary PLEX technology, D-PLEX has the potential to overcome the limitations of other available treatments and deliver significant advantages in the management of SSIs, including:
+We believe that, by combining doxycycline with our proprietary PLEX technology, D-PLEX ${100}$ has the potential to overcome the limitations of other available treatments and deliver significant advantages in the management of SSIs, including:

-- localized delivery of an antibiotic at therapeutically effective concentrations for up to four weeks; - applicability to a wide range of bacteria in a variety of settings, including methicillin-resistant Staphylococcus aureus, or MRSA, and community-associated MRSA; - increased penetration and access to the infection site; - reduced risk of overall toxicity and adverse side effects due to minimization of systemic exposure and significant decrease of total drug volume delivered; - simplicity of administration during surgery; - biodegradability: and - reduction of patient compliance concerns.
+- localized delivery of an antibiotic at therapeutically effective concentrations for up to four weeks; - applicability to a wide range of bacteria in a variety of settings, including methicillin-resistant Staphylococcus aureus, or MRSA, and community-associated MRSA; - increased penetration and access to the infection site; - reduced risk of overall toxicity and adverse side effects due to minimization of systemic exposure and significant decrease of total drug volume delivered; - simplicity of administration during surgery; - biodegradability; and reduction of patient compliance concerns.

-Our lead product candidate from this family, D-PLEX, which is being developed to manage bone and soft tissue SSIs, received QIDP designation from the FDA in February 2017 for the prevention of sternal infection after cardiac surgery.
-We recently completed patient enrollment of a Phase 1b/2 clinical trial of D-PLEX in 81 patients in this indication.
-We expect to report the results of this trial by the end of 2017, and we intend to hold an end of Phase 2 meeting with the FDA in the first quarter of 2018 to obtain alignment on our Phase 3 clinical trial design.
-In the first half of 2018, we plan to submit an IND for D-PLEX to the FDA and a CTA to the European national competent authorities and to commence our Phase 3 clinical trial in sternal SSIs after cardiac surgery shortly thereafter.
-We also plan to commence a Phase 2 trial of D-PLEX for the prevention of SSIs, to be conducted in patients undergoing abdominal surgery in the first half of 2018.
-We plan to seek approval of D-PLEX in the United States under Section 505(b)(2) of the Federal Food, Drug, and

-Cosmetic Act, or the FFDCA, which is administered by the FDA, and the comparable hybrid application pathway in the European Union.
+Our lead product candidate from this family, D-PLEX100, which is being developed to prevent bone and soft tissue SSIs, received QIDP designation from the FDA in February 2017 for the prevention of sternal infection after cardiac surgery.
+We recently announced the results of the primary efficacy endpoint from our fully-enrolled Phase 1b/2 clinical trial of D-PLEX100 in 81 patients in this indication, observed at the three month follow-up study period.
+During the three-month period after treatment, we observed no sternal wound infections in any of the 58 patients treated with D-PLEX100 in combination with the standard of care.
+In contrast, we observed a 4.5% infection rate in the control group of patients who received the standard of care alone.
+According to recent literature, the expected infection rate for patients receiving the standard of care alone is 5% to 8%.
+We held an end of Phase 2 meeting with the FDA in the first quarter of 2018 to obtain alignment on our Phase 3 clinical trial design for the prevention of sternal infection after cardiac surgery.
+We plan to submit an IND for D-PLEX100 to the FDA and a CTA to the European national competent authorities early in the fourth quarter of 2018, and to commence our Phase 3 clinical trial in sternal SSIs after cardiac surgery shortly thereafter.
+We also plan to commence a Phase 2 trial of D-PLEX100 for the prevention of SSIs, to be conducted in patients undergoing abdominal surgery early in the fourth quarter of 2018.
+Assuming a successful outcome in our Phase 2 clinical trial and subject to FDA feedback, we plan to initiate a Phase 3 clinical trial in the same indication.
+Although we have not yet discussed our plans with FDA to develop D-PLEX ${100}$ for the prevention of abdominal SSIs, we believe the results of this Phase 3 trial, together with the results from our planned Phase 3 trial for the prevention of sternal SSIs, could support an NDA.
+We plan to seek approval of D-PLEX100 in the United States under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act, or the FFDCA, which is administered by the FDA, and the comparable hybrid application pathway in the European Union.